ademuanthony/dcrextdata/README.md

 Building will place the `dcrextdata` binary in your working directory while install will place the binary in $GOPATH/bin.

 #### Building http front-end
-* From your project directory, type `cd web/public/app` using command line, rn `yarn install` when its done installing packages, run `yarn build`.
+* From your project directory, type `cd web/public/app` using command line, rn `npm install` when its done installing packages, run `npm run build`.

 ### Step 4.
 Configuration
 `dcrextdata` can be configured via command-line options or a config file located in the same diretcory as the executable.
 Start with the sample config file: